Skip to feedback

 Scope of Evaluation Activities

-An evaluation is “an assessment using systematic data collection and analysis” (OMB M-20-12).
-Assessments may have different targets—an intervention, program, policy, and so on—and serve different purposes, such as monitoring progress, guiding improvement efforts, or determining the effectiveness or efficiency of the target intervention, program, or policy.
+An evaluation is “an assessment using systematic data collection and analysis” (Evidence Act).
+Assessments may have different targets—an intervention, program, policy—and serve different purposes, such as building evidence to support program improvement and accountability.

-The principles described here therefore apply to a wide range of activities conducted as part of efforts to generate evidence useful for decision making.
-These include policy studies, performance measurement, and descriptive and exploratory analysis (also known as “foundational fact-finding,” OMB M-20-12).
+The principles described in this document therefore apply to a wide range of activities conducted as part of efforts to generate evidence useful for decision making.
+These include policy studies, performance measurement, and descriptive and exploratory analysis.

-Throughout the NSF’s Evaluation Policy, the term “evaluations” refers to all of these evidence-building efforts and “evaluators” and “researchers” refer to individuals involved in these efforts.
+Throughout this document, the term “evaluations” refers to all of these evidence-building efforts.

 Evaluation Principles